Adds 3D tree to the current scene, using latitude/longitude or coordinates in the reference system defined by the extent object.

 }

-#We will use the lidR package to generate a DEM and detect the canopy tops of trees, and
+#We will use the lidR package to generate a DEM and detect the crown tops of trees, and

 #then use rayshader to render 3D tree models scaled to those heights on the map.